Your Complete Guide on How to Travel in China✈️

-However, travelling in China can be stressful at the best of times, and as experts of this country it’s our duty to give you a heads up here!
+However, travelling in China can be stressful at the best of times, and as experts in this country, it’s our duty to give you a heads up here!

 When travelling from Beijing to Shanghai, or vice-versa – take the bullet train, avoid flying.

-Upon minor research you’ll see flying is almost twice as fast as the bullet train, so why would we recommend the bullet train?
+Upon doing some minor research, you’ll see flying is almost twice as fast as the bullet train, so why would we recommend the bullet train?

 - Bullet trains are ALWAYS punctual

-- Internal flights in China are very likely to hit delays, especially the later in the day you fly
+- Internal flights in China are very likely to hit delays, especially later in the day

 - Train stations are generally centrally located in cities, making for an easy transfer